Talking Heads: Understanding Inter-layer Communication in Transformer Language Models: Background

 \section{Background}

 Throughout our work, we consider decoder-only transformer language models and primarily use GPT2-Small.
 The modern attention mechanism used by these models \citet{vaswani2017attention} uses multiheaded attention, where Query and Keys control \textit{which tokens} from earlier in context are attended to and Value and Output matrices control \textit{what information} is moved from these tokens.
 An important abstraction we use in our work relies on rewriting these matrices as the products QK (Query*Key) and OV (Output*Value)\footnote{Following convention, we refer to this matrix as OV, but the Transformer Lens library implements right-hand matrix multiplication so we actually use VO.
 This does not effect our results}.
-For an individual head, these matrices are themselves low-rank compared to the embedding dimension of the network.
+For an individual head, these matrices are themselves low-rank compared to the embedding dimension of the network (due to down-projecting the input e.g., they have size 768x64 dimensions in GPT-2).
 This is a useful property as we are motivated by looking for subspaces that are written into/read from by these matrices and this reduces the search space.

 In order to ground our findings about inter-layer communication to real model behaviors, we focus on attention head interactions which we already understand and work backwards to determine how they communicate.
 Recent works in circuit analysis provide detailed explanations of how different model components interact on controlled datasets.
 In particular, we make use of the Indirect Object Identification (IOI) circuit discovered in \citet{wang2022interpretability}.
 We use GPT2-Small, to study three specific types of interactions between heads: cases where heads write information that is used by the keys, queries, or values of later heads.